You are in:

 Meanwhile not far away Diana steps out of the shower and uses her lasso to transform into Wonder Woman, while at the same time magically drying herself!
+Too bad a NY kitchen and bath designer can't create something that does that for the average woman!
 A few moments later she leaps from the window onto a dangling rope and climbs up into her invisible robot plane.
 Silver Swan watches secretly from her bedroom window and taking flight, follows the plane although she knows the destination - she had guessed that Diana would want to take the case to General Darnell as soon as possible.
 It is in her own interest to let the Amazon reach the Pentagon before attacking.
 That way, the whole world will soon learn which of them is stronger as well as more beautiful.

 As they arrive over the Pentagon, Silver Swan makes her move.
 Wonder Woman sees the blond approach asking what she wants.
 She receives no reply and wonders how on earth Swan had found her, especially in her invisible plane?
 She decides there is no time to worry about that now and to let Silver Swan get whatever recognition she seems to be after with her grandstanding.
 All she wants to do is deliver this case to the General.
 But as she leaps down towards the ground while General Darnell and Pentagon guards look up in awe, Silver Swan dive bombs her and snatches the case from her hands!
 However, Wonder Woman is not prepared to be taken off guard again and snatches it right back!
 Silver Swan is surprised that the Amazon's grip is as strong as hers and Wonder Woman asks if this is what this is all about - in order to be accepted she feels she needs to be Queen of the hill?
 If so, she does not have the time to play ego games and with that, she hurls the case down to the watching Darnell.